On bifurcations and traction forces on an obstacle in incompressible flow: Problem description

+Observe that if $\lambda=0$ and $\kappa>0$, ansatz $(\mathbf{v},p)$ in~\eqref{EQ:3DLinearPerturbation} is a~three-dimensional steady state, which breaks the translational symmetry in the spanwise direction~$z$ and which has spanwise period $L_z=2\pi/\kappa$.
+Recall that this has been obtained using the perturbation theory, thus valid for small $\varepsilon>0$.
+Mode~E is the first (in~$\mathrm{Re}$) three-dimensional mode, which manifests as an instability sensitive to spanwise perturbations. \citet*{Thompson2016} show that this is indeed the first three-dimemensional instability; for lower Reynolds numbers, spanwise pertubations decay.
+This corresponds to $\lambda$ with negative real part in~\eqref{EQ:3DLinearPerturbation}; cf.\ \cref{fig:modeE}.
+Thus we will look for pairs $(\mathrm{Re},\kappa)$ with smallest $\mathrm{Re}>0$ such that $\lambda=0$ is an~eigenvalue in~\eqref{EQ:3D_LSA_final_T}.

-To study multiplicity of steady solutions, we employ the deflated continuation and search for pitchfork bifurcations.
-Deflated continuation penalizes already found solutions and searches the solution space for another one.
+To study the multiplicity of steady solutions, we employ the deflated continuation and search for imperfect pitchfork bifurcations.
+Deflated continuation penalizes already found solutions and searches the solution space for another one; yet, it does not guarantee that all the existing steady solutions are found \citep*{farrell2015}.
 According to our results, the Reynolds number at which this bifurcation occurs is significantly higher than the critical Reynolds number associated with branching.
-In LPT, it aligns with the presence of a~purely real negative eigenvalue that shifts towards zero as $\mathrm{Re}$ approaches $\mathrm{Re}_\text{bifurcation}$ from below.
-At the bifurcation point, this eigenvalue reaches zero, leading to the emergence of new solution branches\footnote{This behavior may be seen, e.g., at Euler's critical load problem.} --- a~behavior that is reflected in our results, where a~real eigenvalue approaches zero near the bifurcation point.
-Again, we also establish a~connection between qualitative changes in pointwise traction and the appearance of new branches.
+Within the framework of two-dimensional linear stability analysis, this behavior is associated with the presence of a purely real eigenvalue that remains negative over a finite range of Reynolds numbers and gradually drifts toward zero as $\mathrm{Re}$ approaches the bifurcation point from below.
+At the bifurcation, this eigenvalue reaches zero, giving rise to new steady solution branches.
+This mechanism is consistent with the hydrodynamic pseudospectral picture described in \citep*{Gerecht2012}, which demonstrates that, beyond the first Hopf bifurcation, the linearized Navier--Stokes operator typically exhibits several real eigenvalues that may trigger steady‑state bifurcations.
+Our observations provide a concrete realization of this scenario in a confined wake configuration and further establish a connection between the approach of a real eigenvalue to zero, the emergence of new steady branches, and qualitative changes in pointwise traction.